 Be dedicated to living in community with other young adults in a structured environment.

-There are five primary components to the Project Transformation experience:
+There are three primary components to the Project Transformation experience: Day Camp, Community Living, and Vocational Discernment

 Day Camp

-Each Friday, young adults are exposed to various vocational opportunities in service or ministry through guest speakers, volunteer activities, and interactions with lay and ordained church leaders.
+Each Friday, young adults are exposed to various vocational opportunities in service through guest speakers, volunteer activities, and interactions with non-profit leaders

 Specifics

 The dates for this service experience are the last two weeks of May through the last week of July.
-This includes one week of pre-program training (located in Gore, OK), one week of site training (located in the various site cities), and eight weeks of day camp.
+This includes one week of pre-program training, one week of site training (located in the various site cities), and eight weeks of day camp.

 In many ways working with Project Transformation in the summer program exceeds participating in a summer job and crosses into a summer life.
 The time expectations can be great, but the potential for personal rewards that come from this kind of commitment are even greater.
 While much is expected of each AmeriCorps member, much is given in return in the form of love from the kids, support and fun from living in a community, and the energy created by exploring your own personal potential to impact the world around you.